kiran-ab01/AWS/README.md

 To sepecify go to the path to .pem file and use **ssh -i filename.pem ec2-user@publicIP**

 after this if we face another error like: unprotected private key , we need to give permisstion like: **chmod 0400 filename.pem**
+# to connect through ssh using windows
+we need to make use of free ssh claint plugin called putty.
+First we need to save our private key, so open putty gen and serch for the .pem file and save it . we need to convert pem file to ppk format to access in putty. need to give public ip and port number to access.if we face any issues just give ec2-user@publicip and port number to login.
+To add private key in catogory --> connection --> ssh --> auth --> browse for ppk file stored in local.